 Differentiating Between the Two Phases of Neural Networks

-Neural networks have two phases, one is the “learning” phase, and the second is the execution phase.
+Neural networks have two phases: the “learning” phase and the second is the execution phase.
 But using the term learning implies a consciousness on the part of the entity.
-This is called anthropomorphizing, which is where human characteristics are projected on to non-human things.
+This is called anthropomorphizing, which is where human characteristics are projected onto non-human things.
 And it is a constant feature of the human mind.
-It is for instance why we “see” a human face in the moon.
-It is a cognitive bias and something therefore we should be aware of when making observations.
+It is, for instance, why we “see” a human face on the moon.
+It is a cognitive bias and something, therefore, we should be aware of when making observations.

-At Brightwork, we use a type of AI to create summaries of articles because it is much faster than doing so manually.
-We recently added text to speech which is courtesy of Google Text to Speech which is based upon a neural network.
-Voice recognition is also, as writing software undoubtedly useful, as is grammar checking.
+At Brightwork, we use AI to create summaries of articles because it is much faster than doing so manually.
+We recently added text to speech that is courtesy of Google Text to Speech based upon a neural network.
+Voice recognition is also, like writing software, undoubtedly useful, as is grammar checking.
 I am sent articles in different languages, which I could never read without a handy translator like Google Translate.
-But again all of these things are narrow applications of AI.
+But again, all of these things are narrow applications of AI.

 And they are all weak forms of weak AI.